webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   });
 ```

-Adding the `multisample` setting above make this pipeline able to render to a multisample
+Adding the `multisample` setting above makes this pipeline able to render to a multisample
 texture.

 ### Create a multisample texture the same size as our final texture